Holidaying In An EV – Our Guide For A UK Winter Road Trip

 Charging on a 125kW charger, the ID.3 with the 77kWh battery can charge from 10-80% in a short 36 minutes.

-Retaining its position in the top 5 in 2022, the Nissan Leaf registered 9,178 sales.
+Although no longer in the top 10 list, the Nissan Leaf is a fantastic EV for city drivers.
 Drivers have the choice between the 40kWh battery with a 168 mile range, or the 62kWh battery with a 239 mile range with the ‘e+’ model.
 The standard model has an acceleration of 0-62mph in 7.9 seconds.

 The charging experience is also of a good level, with the e+ model managing 10-80% in 35 minutes on a 100kW charger.

-However, the issues drivers faced in 2022 look set to continue into 2023.
-The SMMT noted that although supply chains are starting to stabilise and the shortage of semiconductors should not be as much of a concern, ‘erratic supply will likely impact manufacturing throughout 2023.’
+However, the issues drivers faced in previous years look set to continue.
+The SMMT noted that although supply chains have stabilised and the shortage of semiconductors should not be as much of a concern, ‘erratic supply will likely impact manufacturing’.

 The models spotlighted above highlight the heights EV prices can reach.
 Auto Trader’s Erin Baker expressed scepticism towards a continued rise in EV sales due to the affordability of EVs, claiming “EVs need to be easier to afford, charge and buy to continue the positive sales trajectory and ultimately to meet the government’s target.”
 Affordability has become even more pressing in light of the removal of the vehicle excise duty exemption for electric car drivers from April 2025.